moneymeets/ghd/README.md

 #### Personal GitHub Access Token

 To use `ghd` you need a personal GitHub access token.
 To create this token, go to your profile settings and click on `Developer settings`.
 There you can find `Personal access tokens`.
-Create one with `repo_deployment` permissions then export your created token to use ghd.
+Create one with `repo` permissions then export your created token to use ghd.
 ```
 export GITHUB_TOKEN=YourTokenHere
 ```